clemsos/writings/_quora/2015-01-16-What-should-we-learn-from-the-Charlie-Hebdo-attack-in-Paris.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What should we learn from the Charlie Hebdo attack in Paris? - Quora
+    What should we learn from the Charlie Hebdo attack in Paris? - Quora
 ---